 What month to go?

 The Humpback whales arrive here in April and stay in our bay feeding through December.
 During this entire period the Humpback whales are actively feeding near the surface in groups of 2 to 10 whales with anywhere from 30 to 100 total whales in the area.
-Here are the percentages of trips that saw whales from the past 2 years of trips, month by month that saw whales durring the Humpback season.
-April 65% May 80% June 95% July 95% August 99% September 99% October 99% November 95% December 60%.
+Here are the percentages of trips that saw whales from the past 2 years month by month.
+April 65% May 80% June 85% July 85% August 90% September 95% October 95% November 90% December 60%.

 What time of the day to go?

-Departure times for Humpback whale trips are 8:30 am and 11:00 am or 9:00 am and 11:30 am in the fall .
-The earlier trip usually has calmer sea conditions and the mid day trip is usually warmer but might get a bit colder and rougher as the afternoon winds begin to blow.
+Departure times for whale watching trips are 9:00 am and 11:30 am.
+The earlier trip usually has calmer sea conditions but might have some fog.
+The mid day trip has less chance of fog but might get a bit colder and rougher as the afternoon winds begin to blow.
 These winds can vary a good deal in intensity and timing from day to day.
 Typically they start to blow between 1:00 to 2:00 pm each day.
-There will be periods of calm weather, typically in September and October when we will be able to add a third trip for private groups going at 1:30 pm.
+There will be periods of calm weather when we will be able to add a third trip for private groups going at 2:00 pm.
 Please call me if you are interested in adding a private trip.
 If the ocean becomes too rough or foggy on the day of your trip to safely go out to the whales we will go for a coastal tour viewing a wide variety of other animals and historic sights.
 On these trips you will receive a 50 percent refund.